Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Nicotine patches are a type of nicotine replacement therapy (NRT) used to help people quit smoking.
 They are small patches that are applied to the skin and release a steady dose of nicotine into the body over the course of 16 to 24 hours.
 The patch helps to reduce the cravings and withdrawal symptoms associated with quitting smoking.

-Read More: How to Use Nicotine Inhaler?
+Read More: How to Break Nicotine Addiction?

 2. How do nicotine patches work?